FredHB/fredhb.github.io/docs/igli/index.md

         </div>
         <div class="about-info">
           <p>Welcome to my webpage! <br> <br>
+          I’m a PhD candidate in Financial Economics at the University of Zurich.
+I hold a MSc in Economics from the Barcelona School of Economics. <br> <br>
            My research interests are macroeconomics, firm dynamics, and corporate finance.
-I am interested in understanding how information and financing matter for firm dynamics, and how firm dynamics, in turn, impact long-run output and welfare. <br> <br>
-          In my research, I study how information, financial conditions, and household heterogeneity matter for firm dynamics, and how firm dynamics, in turn, impact long-run output and welfare.</p>
+In my research, I study how information, financing, and household heterogeneity matter for firm dynamics, and how firm dynamics, in turn, impact long-run output and welfare.</p>
         </div>
       </div>
     </section>